 ✅Use a structured interview process

-Ask every candidate the same set of questions tied to the role’s responsibilities.
+Ask every candidate the same set of questions tied to your creative agency’s roles and responsibilities.
 Evaluate how they think, communicate, and solve problems, not just what’s on their resume.
 If needed, assign a small paid test project that mimics real work.

 ✅Make a clear offer and prep onboarding